 Digging the hole

-- The post placings were determined, their positions were marked on the ground and the A base (in or on the ground) that will support the structure. holes were dug.
+- The post placings were determined, their positions were marked on the ground and the footing holes were dug.

 The digging arsenal consisted of:

 - a very sharp spade for cutting through hedge roots;